Australia welcomes back tourists with toy koalas, Tim Tams

 Travelers had to apply for an exemption from the travel ban, but tourism wasn’t an accepted reason.
 International students and skilled migrants were prioritized when the border restrictions were relaxed in November in response to an increasing vaccination rate among the Australian population.
 Tourists from New Zealand, Japan and South Korea were also allowed in early.

-Australian states and territories also have their own COVID-19 rules; the strictest are enforced by Western Australia state, which covers a third of the island continent.
+Australian states and territories also have their own COVID-19 rules.
+The strictest are in Western Australia state, which covers a third of the island continent.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.